jbock-java/jbock/README.md

 ````

 Note that `path` is a required parameter, because its type is not `Optional`.
-This correspondence of optional parameters to optional types,
+The correspondence of optional parameters to optional types,
 and required parameters to all other types, can also be made explicit by setting the
 `optional` attribute.
 The general rule is easy to remember by the slogan that *jbock never returns null*.